This page last updated: July 8, 2020

 - Council meetings will continue but will be accessible by watching on You Tube and submitting questions to firstname.lastname@example.org

-- Facilities (Rockwood Lodge, Mission Point House, Seaside Centre) - Closed
+- Facilities (Rockwood Lodge, Mission Point House, Seaside Centre) - Open for booking email@example.com.
+Reduced capacity limits in place to ensure physical distancing.

-With waves of international news about the spread of the novel coronavirus (COVID-19), and its declaration from the World Health Organization Wednesday as a pandemic illness, the District of Sechelt is preparing for potential impact.
 The municipality continues to monitor the spread of the 2019 novel coronavirus (COVID-19) and its potential impacts on the community and is making some operational changes to manage the situation.
-The District is in regular contact with Health Emergency Management BC and Vancouver Coastal Health.
+The District is in regular contact with Provincial Health Authorities, Emergency Management BC, and Vancouver Coastal Health.

 - Municipal services will continue as usual.